carls113/RCAC-temp-hpc-exchange/docs/source/week1/access.rst

 **Open on Demand**

-Open on Demand, also known as the Gateway, is a modern web interace to our HPC resources.
+Open on Demand, also known as the Gateway, is a modern web interface to our HPC resources.
 You don't need to open a terminal, or understand a UNIX command-line shell.
 Although, you can open a shell from it.
 You can check/edit files and organize your data through the web interface.
 You can even